vdsabev/overstate/README.md

 And we can't do `add(this: typeof CounterModel, value: number)` either, because we're referencing an object inside its own definition.

+So...read on.

 ## Classes
-To get type safety inside your models, or if you just prefer to, you can use classes instead:
+To get type safety inside your models, or if you just prefer to, you can use classes instead of objects:
 ```ts
 export class CounterModel {
   count = 0;